Meet Our Community

-Pharaway Lacdao, Philippines
+Pharaway Lacdao Philippines

-1) What does jazz music mean to you?
+What does jazz music mean to you?
 To your community?

 Jazz to me is a philosophy–both a cognitive and an emotional kind of perspective.
 Jazz is a reaction.
 A reaction to pain (both emotional and physical), to despair, to loneliness, to hunger (in every form), to anger, to ignorance, to discrimination.
-Jazz grooves into feelings, thoughts, and matters that make somebody a total person.
-A person that wants to show compassion, affection without hesitation; a person that is brave enough to be kind, to be gentle, to be humble.
+Jazz grooves into feelings, thoughts, and matters that make somebody a total person–a person that wants to show compassion, affection without hesitation; a person that is brave enough to be kind, to be gentle, to be humble.
 A person that loves to love, to live, to cry when they can’t help it; somebody that fails and succeeds, and most of all, a human being that strives to make meaning out of her/his existence.

-2) Why are you celebrating International Jazz Day?
+Why are you celebrating International Jazz Day?
 Why is it important?

-I celebrate Jazz Day to be happy, to help make the global jazz force stronger, and to demonstrate to everyone that jazz is alive and it is a creative, democratic, and a highly intelligent and spiritual kind of art form.
-In fact, on Jazz Day, I am posting online (primarily Facebook) my videotaped cover of the standard Blue Moon.
-I will be singing the song in mid-tempo bossa nova fashion (me on voice and guitar), introducing it with scat syllables inspired by world music, Latin jazz percussion, Gregorian chanting, and primitive field hollers, coupled with dissonant vocal and guitar interludes.
+I celebrate Jazz Day to be happy, to help make the global jazz force stronger, and to demonstrate to everyone that jazz is alive and it is a creative, democratic, and highly intelligent and spiritual kind of art form.
+In fact, on Jazz Day, I am posting online (primarily Facebook) my videotaped cover of the standard “Blue Moon.”
+I will be singing the song in mid-tempo Bossa Nova fashion (me on voice and guitar), introducing it with scat syllables inspired by world music, Latin Jazz percussion, Gregorian chanting, and primitive field hollers, coupled with dissonant vocal and guitar interludes.
 This kind of version encapsulates my eclectic personality and philosophy as a jazz artist.
-I believe this version is appropriate for the jazz day celebration with its international cultural fabric.
-I may not actually perform on stage or at a bar, but once I’ve posted my videotaped recording online, I will be watching a jazz day performance of my local jazz music colleagues at the Hyatt City of Dreams to show support, to take pictures and write about their show.
+I believe this version is appropriate for the Jazz Day celebration with its international cultural fabric.
+I may not actually perform on stage or at a bar, but once I’ve posted my videotaped recording online, I will be watching a Jazz Day performance of my local jazz music colleagues at the Hyatt City of Dreams to show support, to take pictures and write about their show.

 What would you like to see happen through this day–short term and long term?